Kish Air Flight 7170: Crash

 Keen to decrease their altitude, Captain Hosseini tried to cause the thrust setting to enter the ground range by pulling the thrust lever's ground range selector.
 Immediately afterwards, the propeller speed jumped and caused a noisy sound loud enough to startle both pilots.
-The aircraft pitched down and gradually rolled to the left at an angle of more than 30 degree.
+The aircraft pitched down and gradually rolled to the left at an angle of more than 30 degrees.
 Captain Hosseini exclaimed "Why!" and eventually realised that the reverser had been deployed in mid-air.
 Shortly after, he instructed First Officer Panahian to move the lever fully forward.
 They successfully decreased the roll and raised the nose, but not enough to keep the aircraft from falling.

 Another aircraft on the ground was on its way to line up with the runway when the crew saw Flight 7170 pitching down and starting to roll again.
 It entered a steep left bank dive and went into a spiral.
 The aircraft continued to plunge in a heavy left bank angle until it struck the ground, narrowly missing a residential area, crossed a road and exploded on impact, bursting into flames.
 It crashed about 2.6 nmi from the end of the runway.
 The front portion was destroyed, but the main fuselage was still intact.

 A nearby witness was the first to arrive at the crash site.
 According to him, cries for help could still be heard from inside the aircraft.
-He tried to open one of the doors but failed as the door was already crushed by the impact forces.
+He tried to open one of the doors but failed as the door was crushed by the impact forces.
 While some parts of the fuselage wall had been broken during the crash, fires prevented the passengers from escaping.
 As there were no fire fighting vehicles for several minutes, the fire rapidly spread and quickly engulfed the fuselage.
 Just 10 minutes after the crash, the whole cabin section was already engulfed in flames.
 Rescue services eventually arrived at the scene approximately 25 minutes after the accident, but by then it was already too late as the aircraft had been completely destroyed by the fire.

-The rescue operation was further hampered by bottlenecking, where local residents had crowded the scene of the crash.
+The rescue operation was further hampered by rubbernecking, where local residents had crowded the scene of the crash.
 The fire was extinguished about 30 minutes after the accident.
 At least 4 survivors were found within the crash site, but one succumbed to their injuries as they were being transported to hospital.
 One of the survivors was found in stable condition, while the other two were unconscious and were in critical condition.

 A total of 43 people perished in the accident.
 Bodies of the victims were lined up and were taken to Dubai for identification.